AliFlux/MapboxNet/README.md

 ## Contribution

-The project is probably the only pure vector map client in C#.
+The project is probably the only pure vector map client in C#/.Net.
 Therefore, it actively needs some good contribution support.
 Bug reports, suggestions and pull requests are all welcome.
 Please submit them to the [GitHub issue tracker](https://github.com/AliFlux/MapboxNet/issues).

 ## Stay In Touch